pradgad94/ai_meme_generator/README.md

 docker compose up --build
 ```

-This builds and starts both containers — frontend on `:5173`, backend on `:8787`.
+This builds and starts both containers — frontend (Nginx, serving the production build) on `:5173`, backend (Express) on `:8787`.
 Open **http://localhost:5173**.

 > **Note:** `npm run dev` (see [Available scripts](#available-scripts)) is no longer a drop-in alternative — the Vite proxy in `vite.config.ts` points at `http://backend:8787`, a hostname that only resolves inside the Docker Compose network.
 Running the frontend directly on the host will fail to reach the API unless that proxy target is changed back to `localhost`.
+It also won't hot-reload the containerized frontend, since the container serves a static production build rather than the Vite dev server.

 ## Available scripts